dell-mic/file-glance/README.md

 - Advanced value transformation using custom JavaScript
 - One-click export to CSV, XLSX, or JSON
 - Supports larger files through virtualized list rendering
+- Privacy-focused: Your data stays on your device

 ## Roadmap